 - Keep KEPPRA XR and all medicines out of the reach of children.

-General information about KEPPRA XR.
+General information about the safe and effective use of KEPPRA XR.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use KEPPRA XR for a condition for which it was not prescribed.
 Do not give KEPPRA XR to other people, even if they have the same symptoms that you have.
 It may harm them.